rinsed-org/rb-snowflake-client/README.md

   "some_database",                                      # The name of the database in the context of which the queries will run
   max_connections: 12,                                  # Config options can be passed in
-  connection_timeout: 45,                               # See below for the full set of options )
+  connection_timeout: 45,                               # See below for the full set of options
+  query_timeout: 1200,                                  # how long to wait for queries, in seconds )

 # alternatively you can use the `from_env` method, which will pull these values from the following environment variables.
 You can either provide the path to the PEM file, or it's contents in an ENV variable.